 Visit Talking to Kids about the Coronavirus for more in depth suggestions as well as their Supporting Families during COVID-19 page with other tips such as how to make home feel safe and how to avoid passing anxiety on to your kids.
 Information is also available in Spanish.

-Here are other resources to help you explain and share information with your child.
+Here are other resources to help you talk with your child.

 Talking to Children about the Coronavirus: A Parent Resource.
 From the National Association of School Psychologists; available in multiple languages

 Coronavirus video from BrainPOP.
 An entertaining, basic explanation of COVID-19 and needed precautions for elementary age children and young teens.

 Comic from NPR.
 Basic information for youth in a graphic format that can be read in the Blog or downloaded and folded into a zine.

 COVID-19 Time Capsule.
 Created by artist Natalie Long to help families with children during this time.
 Children can record how they're spending this time as well as how they are feeling.

 Oregon YouthLine.
 Teens helping teens.
 Resources on their website as well as open daily from 4p-10p via text, chat, or call.

 Coronavirus Social Story.
 Little Puddins Blog has a nice, English language "Coronavirus Social Story."